thekevinbrown/react-native-schemes-manager/README.md

 - Add your build configurations to all library xcode projects.

 This means you shouldn't need to do anything further to make this work than the above.

+When you want to fix up your xcode projects or script, `yarn` or `npm i` after removing your `node_modules` directory should re-run both scripts automatically.

+## It's not working!

+A good starting point for troubleshooting is:
+- Completely quit XCode.
+- `rm -rf node_modules`
+- `yarn` or `npm i`
+- Re open XCode
+- Product -> Clean
+- Run

+If you're still having trouble, post an issue so we can look into it.

 ## Running Manually